Last Updated on December 1, 2022

 Use Peppermint Oil to Deal with Odor Problems

 The uplifting smell of peppermint oil is also a wonderful solution for stinky situations.
+Tap into peppermint essential oil benefits for dealing with odors.

 General deodorizer: Sprinkled into baking soda, peppermint oil will add scent to the air while baking soda absorbs odor.